-Although many aging workers want or need to remain in the workforce-in one study, half of US baby boomers said they would continue working even if they won the lottery54-they have the highest rates of unemployment in the nation's fastest-growing cities.
-In 2014, when metropolitan average unemployment was at 4 percent, the Department of Labor reported that 5.6 percent of workers age 55 to 64 were unable to find jobs in the 10 cities with the highest gross metropolitan product.55 ready to leave-they are laid off at least once during the remainder of their paid employment years or are effectively pushed out, analysis by the Urban Institute and ProPublica found.56 After that happens, nine in 10 never reach their pre-layoff salaries when they find new work reduced earnings thus becoming a way of life for which they have never planned.57 Out of work, older adults are much more likely to wrestle with prolonged joblessness than younger workers are, according to the Bureau of Labor Statistics.
+Although many aging workers want or need to remain in the workforce-in one study, half of US baby boomers said they would continue working even if they won the lottery-they have the highest rates of unemployment in the nation's fastest-growing cities.
+In 2014, when metropolitan average unemployment was at 4 percent, the Department of Labor reported that 5.6 percent of workers age 55 to 64 were unable to find jobs in the 10 cities with the highest gross metropolitan product.

+More than half of workers over 50 lose their jobs before they are ready to leave-they are laid off at least once during the remainder of their paid employment years or are effectively pushed out, analysis by the Urban Institute and ProPublica found.
+After that happens, nine in 10 never reach their pre-layoff salaries when they find new workreduced earnings thus becoming a way of life for which they have never planned.
+Out of work, older adults are much more likely to wrestle with prolonged joblessness than younger workers are, according to the Bureau of Labor Statistics.
 On average, a 54-year-old job hunter will be unemployed for nearly a year.58